veylor-hq/satcomsim/README.md

 <img width="1512" alt="image" src="https://github.com/user-attachments/assets/548ff6d5-7bcf-41cb-a867-18931a431623" />

 ## Overview
+### Important Note
+Soon, this repository will only contain the Simalator code, server code and the client code will be moved to a separate repository.
+### Description
 Satellite Simulator is an educational tool that allows users to create, visualize, and analyze satellite orbits around planets.
 The application provides a realistic 3D visualization of orbital mechanics and satellite movement, making it useful for students, educators, and space enthusiasts.

 ## Features